 - If the Estonian company has a VAT ID or uses regular salary payments, monthly accounting is in order.
 Under any other conditions, a submission of an annual report is sufficient – submitted within 6 months after the end of the fiscal year.

 - There can be either one or more founders or shareholders of a private limited company that is established in Estonia, having the status of either a resident or a non-resident of the Republic of Estonia.

 - Estonian company formation documents must all be signed before a notary and in the presence of the company’s Board of directors and its founders.

 - The company’s Board of Directors can consist of one or more members, who must be “natural persons”.
 Members of the management board are not required to additionally be part of the company’s shareholders.
 However, it is mandatory that at least 50% of the management board members will be resident of the European Union, Switzerland, Norway, Iceland or Lichtenstein.

 - According to Estonian regulations, any private limited company ought to have a supervisory board, when its share capital is larger than 25,000 EUR, the company’s management board has less than three members, or, if such specification appears in the company’s articles of association.

-Related keywords: Estonia bitcoin ,bitcoin Estonia, cryptocurrency license Estonia, Estonia cryptocurrency license, Estonia company formation
+Related keywords: Estonian company formation, Estonia bitcoin license ,bitcoin Estonia license, cryptocurrency license Estonia, Estonia Cryptocurrency Exchange License, estonian company register.